Roeiazran/OOP/Arknoide/README.md

 # Arknoid Game.

-This program is a simple arknoid game written in java OOP.
+This program is a simple Arkanoid game written in Java using OOP principles.
+The goal of the game is to remove all the blocks by hitting them with a ball, which can be directed using a moving paddle.
+If the ball hits the floor, it is removed from the game, so the player must destroy all blocks before losing all balls.

-In the game the goal is to remove all the block by hitting them with a ball that can be directed using a moving paddle, and if the ball hits the floor it will be removed from the game, so the player must remove all the blocks before all his balls get removed.
+The program implements software design patterns, such as listeners and interfaces, to track the score.

-The program implemtnts software design patterns such as listeners and interfaces to keep track of a score.
+To run the program:

-To run the program get to the root directory and execute the following commends:
+Navigate to the root directory and execute the following commands:

 ```
 javac -d bin -cp biuoop-1.4.jar:src src/*.java
 ```